marcelaulloa/sunshine_europe/README.md

     - 1 dataset on BigQuery.
     - 1 spark Cluster.
     - Another bucket to be used by Spark jobs.
-    - All resources to be use by Mage to run in the cloud.
+    - All resources to be used by Mage to run in the cloud.
-    Finally it will also upload the pyspark files into Google Cloud Storage, in the same bucket we just created.
+    Finally, it will upload the pyspark files into Google Cloud Storage in the same bucket we just created.
-2. On mage we have the data pipeline that consists of:
+2. On Mage we have the data pipeline that consists of:
 **Data Ingestion**
-- A data loader that downloads the zip file and extract the data files to the bucket. (load_zip_files.py)
+- A data loader that downloads the zip file and extracts the data files to the bucket. (load_zip_files.py)
-- A data loader that separates the sources.txt file and also save it in the bucket.(sources_load.py) **Data Transformation via Spark**
+- A data loader that separates the sources.txt file and also saves it in the bucket.(sources_load.py) **Data Transformation via Spark**
 - A data transformer that submits a spark job with data transformations for all files with the same structure. (spark_transform.py)
 - A data transformer that submits a spark job with data transformations for the sources file. (spark_job_sources.py)
-- A final data transformer that submits a spark job that joins the dataset to the sources table a saves it in BigQuery. (spark_job_sources.py)
+- A final data transformer that submits a spark job that joins the dataset to the sources table and saves it in BigQuery. (spark_job_sources.py)

-- Each of the above transformers will submit a python script to run in the cluster to run transformation using PySpark.
+- Each of the above transformers will submit a Python script to run in the cluster to run transformations using PySpark.

 ## Technologies
-Cloud : GCP
+Cloud: GCP
-IaC : Terraform for making Bucket in GCS, running Mage on the cloud and creating dataset on BigQuery Workflow orchestration : Mage
+IaC: Terraform for making Bucket in GCS, running Mage on the cloud, and creating dataset on BigQuery Workflow orchestration: Mage
-Data Warehouse : BigQuery
+Data Warehouse: BigQuery

 ## Dashboard
-The dashboard tries to answer some basic questions regarding the average sunshine duration by country.
+The dashboard answers some basic questions regarding the average sunshine duration by country.
 [Dashboard link.](https://lookerstudio.google.com/reporting/7c37008d-cda1-4ec0-a15d-e1a2b62d78ad/page/CPywD)

 ![Dashboard](./image/dashboard.png)

-## Steps to replicate project
+## Steps to replicate the project

 1. Create a project in Google Cloud